10 Minibeast Activities to Celebrate National Insect Week

 7. Explore Classic Tales

-Explore the delightful world of The Very Hungry Caterpillar!
+Explore the delightful world minibeasts through books such as The Very Hungry Caterpillar and Superworm!
 Complement the traditional tale with small world resources such as cuddly toys, ladybird life cycle figures, jigsaws and other items to enhance learning and curiosity.

 9. Play a Ladybird Counting Game

-Develop the children’s numeracy skills!
-Use these ladybug themed counting pebbles to support early maths and explore some fun activity ideas.
+Develop children’s numeracy skills!
+Use these ladybug themed counting pebbles to support early maths and explore some fun activity ideas such as using minibeast songs or adapting a 5 Little Ladybirds rhyme to make your counting game even more interactive.
 Let’s learn to count!

 10. Take care of your own Butterflies!